May &* June 2020

-Deadline for the January Parish Echo newsletter is December 15th.
+Deadline for the July Parish Echo newsletter is June 15th.

 Please sign up to sponsor flowers and bulletins.
 Cost of flowers is $25 and cost of bulletins is $10.
 Contact Linda Hauck Sheetz or sign-up on the list in the narthex.

 Please note: we have purchased flower vase carriers for you to transport your alter flowers home.
 They will be marked "Property of MLC".
 Please bring the vases back the following week for the next person to use.

 COLLEGE ADDRESSESPart of Evangelism’s ministry is keeping in touch with our college students.
 We need their addresses while in college in order to do that.
 Please respond ASAP by calling Dara Wolfe at 717-866-5909 or email email@example.com.
 Thank you.